bpoole1989/TestFirst-Review/04-sometimes/README.md

-### 03: `sometimes`
+## Sometimes

-*Create the function `sometimes` that returns a function.
-The returned function should follow all the rules defined in the test specs.*
+Create the function `sometimes` that returns a function.
+The returned function should follow all the rules defined in the test specs.

+### Topics:

 - closure
 - higher order functions